paralllax/hacker-blog/_posts/2020-01-29-LVM-Lab-Setup-With-VirtualBox.md

 ---

 * * *
-This guide assumes you have a VM setup on virtualbox with a linux distrobution as the host and LVM installed.
+This guide assumes you have a VM setup on virtualbox with a linux distribution as the host and LVM installed.
 This guide will show you how to add and expand virtual disks to your VM and examples of how to add them to filesystems with LVM.
 The purpose of this is for setting up a way to practice with partitioning and LVM in a safe manner without destroying any personal data.
 Please note if you are not careful, you can erase the data on the VM.
 If you are worried about such an event, please be certain to take a snapshot prior.

 *If you have not setup a VM yet, feel free to watch my guide* [here](https://www.youtube.com/watch?v=qfBAU86C4qM).